2100030888-praveen/2100030888_Backend_old/README.md

 Our project's homepage offers three main functionalities through intuitive buttons:

 Insert Values: This button allows users to add records to both the "location" and "country" tables.
 It provides a seamless way to input new data into the system, ensuring that our database stays up-to-date with the latest information.
 Execute SQL Queries: The second button is dedicated to executing SQL queries.
-Users can input their custom SQL queries here, and the system will process them accordingly.
-This feature provides flexibility for users who may need to perform specific operations or retrieve particular data from the database.
+The Queries given in the question.
 Technologies Used:

 To bring this project to life, we've leveraged the following technologies: